General Knowledge Quizzes

 20 / 20

-20. What is the main ingredient in bread?
+20. What is the capital of Mexico?

 Your score is